 If you enjoy boating at a more relaxed pace, there are plenty of opportunities in Maine’s Lakes and Mountains region to spend a day out on the water with someone else at the helm.

 Head over to the Rangeley Lake State Park for even more boating opportunities.
 You’ll also find a boat launch here, which makes exploring the nine miles of cool, pristine water a breeze.
 There are plenty of trails in the area to keep you busy on land, too, and 50 camping sites near the water if you decide to stay a night or two.
 If you’re interested in learning more about the history of the area, book a ride on the restored wooden “Oquossoc Lady” or the “Gray Ghost.”
 And don’t forget to keep an eye on the sky for the chance to spot a majestic bald eagle!

 Sebago Lake State Park offers a boat launch if you have your own watercraft, or sign up for a 2-hour captained cruise with Sebago Sailing.

 Take a ride on Flagstaff Lake in a pontoon boat with Master Maine Guide Jeff Hinman.
-Take in scenic views of the Bigelow Mountain Range, learn the fascinating history of Flagstaff Lake and the lost village of Flagstaff, and spot native Maine wildlife like bald eagles, loons, and even the occasional moose.
+Take in scenic views of the Bigelow Mountain Range.
+Learn the fascinating history of Flagstaff Lake and the lost village of Flagstaff.
+Spot native Maine wildlife like bald eagles, loons, and even the occasional moose.

 With thousands of lakes, ponds, and rivers dotting its vast landscape, Maine offers an abundance of options for any water enthusiast.
 While these suggestions are some of the best spots around, there are many more just waiting to be explored.
 Get a Free Visitor’s Guide and make the most of your next trip to Maine’s Lakes and Mountains.